Dobsonville: Roodepoort Location

-International singer and songwriter Mirriam Makeba, in singing this song, later beautifully improvised by equally world renowned Jazz Trumpeter Hugh Masekela would have seen the worst of the dark days of the Liquor and Bantu Beer Prohibition in the locations and slums of the log drawn-out war about (Bantu Beer, Barbeton, Skokiaan, Pineapple etc.) between the "Authorities" and shebeen queens of the Rand, which started as far back as the sunrise of Gold and Coal mining on the Witwatersrand.
+International singer and songwriter Mirriam Makeba, in singing this song, later beautifully improvised by equally world renowned jazz trumpeter Hugh Masekela would have seen the worst of the dark days of the Liquor and Bantu Beer Prohibition in the locations and slums of the log drawn-out war about (Bantu Beer, Barbeton, Skokiaan, Pineapple etc.) between the "Authorities" and shebeen queens of the Rand, which started as far back as the sunrise of gold and coal mining on the Witwatersrand.
 A somewhat more detailed account of this war is dealt with by (Eales).
-[23] The "Authorities" would finally win the day in the lucrative African Beer Brewing and Selling Business in almost every "Native" (As they were called then) Location on the Reef.
+The authorities would finally win the day in the lucrative African beer brewing and selling business in almost every "Native" (as they were called then) Location on the Reef.
 The livelihoods of many an African woman (especially the Shebeen Queens) would die a slow death.
-Naturally, booze and music go together, starting with (Marabi of the 1930s to Tsaba - Tsaba pf t eh 1940s and Kwela of the 1950s) and being an attractive element in the patronage of Shebeens in Roodepoort West Location (Juliwe).
-A vivid picture of this scenario is elegantly captured i (Allen's) work.
-[24] The role of the "Church Music" will be dealt with later in the article.
+Naturally, booze and music go together, starting with (Marabi of the 1930s to Tsaba - Tsaba of the 1940s and Kwela of the 1950s) and being an attractive element in the patronage of Shebeens in Roodepoort West Location (Juliwe).
+A vivid picture of this scenario is elegantly captured in (Allen's) work.
+The role of the "Church Music" will be dealt with later in the article.